-Veteran coach Talvin Hester joined the University of Houston Men's Basketball program in late April 2014.
+Veteran coach Talvin Hester joined the University of Houston Men's Basketball program as an assistant coach in late April 2014.

 While at SFA, Hester helped lead the Lumberjacks to an impressive 27-5 record, the Southland Conference regular-season championship and a berth in the NIT.
 SFA posted the fourth-best record among NCAA Division I teams and finished with the No. 1 scoring defense nationally.

 Prior to his stint at Stephen F. Austin, Hester worked from 2010 to 2012 at San Jose State.
-There, he helped guide the Spartans to impressive non-conference wins over Oregon and the University of San Francisco.
-During the 2009-10 season, San Jose State earned its first postseason bid since 1996 and posted the program's most wins since the 1980-81 campaign.
+There, he helped guide the Spartans to impressive non-conference wins over Oregon and San Francisco.

 In addition to his team's on-court accomplishments, Hester also was recognized off the court.
 In the summer of 2011, he was one of a select few invited to participate in the NCAA Black Coaches and Administrators Achieving Coaching Excellence Program.